bensuffolk/cncjs-pendant-shuttle/README.md

 Twist the outer shuttle ring the selected axis will continue to move in the twisted directino until released.
 Twising the ring further will increase the speed of movement.

 The shuttle speed is automatically calculated based on the maximum feed rate and acceleration for the selected axis.
 If you have a machine with slow acceleration rate, then the shuttle will be naturally slower (in order to make sure the shuttle does not run on due to deceleration time)

+### Probing

+Probing is initialted by holding the `Probe Button` down for 1 second.

+The probing sequence will being by lowering the Z axis using the feedrate specified in `--probe-feedrate` until it makes contact with the probe p[ate.

+At this point it will raise the Z axis by 1mm, and being probing again at a lower rate of 20mm / Min.

+Once it makes contact with the probe plate a second time it will zero out the Z axis work coordinates using the `--plate-height` which defaults to 20mm.

+It will then return the Z axis to the position it was in before probing began.

+If during probing you realise you have made a mistake, e.g. you forgot to attache the probe wire or put the plate in the right place, you can press the `Probe Button` again and probing will be immediatly stopped and the Z axis returned to the position it was in before probing began.